xrettle/WFGY/ADOPTERS.md

 AI NOTE · ADOPTERS

 Purpose:
-- This page is the short public adoption summary for WFGY.
+* This page is the short public adoption summary for WFGY.
-- It is meant for evaluators, collaborators, and first-time visitors who want the strongest public evidence first.
+* It is meant for evaluators, collaborators, and first-time visitors who want the strongest public evidence first.
-- This page is intentionally shorter than the full recognition log.
+* This page is intentionally shorter than the full recognition log.

 How to read this page:
-- The entries below are the strongest current public examples of WFGY adoption, integration, or research-facing reuse.
+* The entries below are the strongest current public examples of WFGY adoption, integration, or research-facing reuse.
-- Most public adoption today points to the WFGY ProblemMap / 16-problem failure checklist line.
+* Most public adoption today points to the WFGY ProblemMap / 16-problem failure checklist line.
-- For the full and continuously maintained ecosystem record, go to recognition/README.md.
+* For the full and continuously maintained ecosystem record, go to recognition/README.md.

 Important boundary:
-- This is not a customer logo page.
+* This is not a customer logo page.
+* This is not an enterprise logo page.
-- This does not claim that every listed project uses the full WFGY ecosystem.
+* This does not claim that every listed project uses the full WFGY ecosystem.
+* Open-source program support, sponsored plans, and infrastructure credits are a separate signal from public adoption.
-- This page is a short summary layer, not the canonical source-of-truth ledger.
+* This page is a short summary layer, not the canonical source-of-truth ledger.
 -->

 # ADOPTERS